bgkillas/kalc/README.md

 --polar toggles displaying polar vectors
 --frac toggles fraction display
 --prec [num] sets the precision
---decimal [num] sets how many decimals to display, also max length of numerator and denominator in fractions --default ignores config file
+--deci [num] sets how many decimals to display, also max length of numerator and denominator in fractions --def ignores config file
 --debug displays computation time in nanoseconds

 - Type "exit" to exit the program